JACマガジン

 The capital and largest city of Nepal is Kathmandu.

-Although the country has strong economic and cultural ties with India, it also maintains friendly relations with China due to its traditional non-aligned neutrality.
+Although the country has strong economic and cultural ties with India, it also maintains friendly relations with China due to its traditional policy of non-aligned neutrality.

 Its area is approximately 147,000 km2, about 1.8 times the size of Hokkaido, and its population is approximately 30 million (as of 2023).

-It is also a mountainous region with a series of mountains over 8,000m above sea level, including Mount Everest.
+It is also a mountainous region with a series of mountains over 8,000m in height, including Mount Everest.

-The climate is similar to Japan, with four seasons.
+The climate is similar to Japan, with four distinct seasons.

-The official languages are Nepali and English, and many people can speak English fluently, as education in English begins from elementary school.
+The official languages are Nepali and English, and many people can speak English fluently, as education in the country begins in elementary school.

-Also, since the word order of Nepali and Japanese is similar, it is said that Japanese is an easy language to study for Nepalese people.
+Also, since the word order of Nepali and Japanese is similar, Japanese is said to be an easy language to learn for Nepalese people.

-Approximately 80% of the population is Hindu, 10% is Buddhism, and the rest are other religions.
+Approximately 80% of the population is Hindu, 10% is Buddhism, and the rest is other religions.

 During this time, you may need support returning home temporarily.

-In Nepal, there are fewer holidays than in Japan, with Saturdays being the only day off.
+In Nepal, there are fewer holidays than in Japan, with only Saturdays being holidays.

-Prices are high compared to the average annual income, and there are many instances of economic hardship.
+Prices are high compared to the average annual income, and there are also cases of economic hardship.

-Due to this economic background and the national character of being fluent in English, a large number of Nepalese people go abroad to work.
+Due to this economic background and the people's proficiency in English, Nepal is characterized by a large number of people who go abroad to work.

 Approximately 13% of the population, or more than 4 million people, work outside Nepal.